From 1917 through the 1930s, physician John Brinkley made millions of dollars by implanting goat testicles in men to restore their virility.

 Although initially, Brinkley promoted this procedure as a means of curing male impotence, eventually he claimed that the technique was a virtual panacea for a wide range of male ailments.
 The placebo effect often convinced Brinkley’s patients that their potency had been restored.
 Unfortunately, at least 42 men died from infections following their operations.

 His practice was so successful that Brinkley soon had clinics and hospitals in several states, despite the fact that almost from the beginning, detractors and critics in the medical community thoroughly discredited his methods.
 However, he was able to continue his activities for almost two decades.

-Afterwards, he turned to politics.
-Conducting a vigorous write in campaign for governor of Kansas in 1930, Brinkley garnered nearly 30 percent of the vote.
-After two subsequent unsuccessful campaigns for the office, he shifted his headquarters of operation to Del Rio, Texas, and built what would become radio station XERA in Villa Acuna, Coahaila, across the border in Mexico.
+Afterward, he turned to politics.
+Conducting a vigorous write-in campaign for governor of Kansas in 1930, Brinkley garnered nearly 30 percent of the vote.
+After two subsequent unsuccessful campaigns for the office, he shifted his headquarters of operation to Del Rio, Texas, and built what would become radio station XERA in Villa Acuna, Coahuila, across the border in Mexico.

 In 1938, Brinkley sued the editor of the Journal of the American Medical Association for libel and $250,000 in damages ($4,250,000 in current value).
 But, in the ensuing trial, Brinkley was linked to a “diploma mill” and it was finally discovered that he had no formal medical training, resulting in the collapse of his practice.